 A healthy organization—like a healthy body—can function optimally, and is more resilient to threats and challenges.
 Using a fable, Patrick Lencioni explains the concept of organizational health and how you can build it with 4 key steps.
-In The Four Obsessions of an Extraordinary Executive summary, we’ll outline the four disciplines at the heart of creating a world-class organization.
-Do get more details from our complete book summary bundle in text, infographic, and audio formats.
+In this free version of The Four Obsessions of an Extraordinary Executive summary, we’ll outline the four disciplines at the heart of creating a world-class organization.

 Introduction: The Four Obsessions of an Extraordinary Executive